COVESA/Open1722/examples/acf-can/ebpf-benchmarking-extensive/README.md

 This command will produce the necessary binaries in a designated bin folder.

+### Results
+After each run, the results are printed to the console and exported as CSV files with timestamps.

 ## Running the Application

 Run `open1722-can-tracing-extensive` in `sudo` mode with necessary inputs.